Jun 19, 2012

 The current situation of the indigenous Guaraní in Mato Grosso do Sul is dramatic: The Shell Group is converting their native land into sugar cane plantations in order to produce ethanol fuel for the European market.

 To give you a recent example of how brutally Shell’s henchmen are treating the Indians: Last week, two settlements were raided, women and children were displaced, and men were injured.
 “Over there, about 45,000 Guaraní are suffering from extreme social exclusion“, the famous Brazilian conservationist and politician Marina Silva pointed out.
-They all need our support – Update: Jun 19, 2012Start of campaign: Oct 2, 2011 ∣ 16,432 participants to date
+They all need our support – Update: Jun 19, 2012Start of campaign: Oct 2, 2011 ∣ 16,432 supporters to date